timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 Knative Serving abstracts away a lot of the Kubernetes resources, like a deployment, service, ingress, etc., we usually have to configure to get an application running on Kubernetes.
 In addition to auto-scaling, it offers features like rollbacks, canary and blue-green deployment via revisions, and traffic splitting.
-For this workshop though we will just focus on the scaling feature Knative provides.
+For this workshop though, we will just focus on the scaling feature Knative provides.

-By executing the following two commands.
-You should be able to see how the number of pods will be scaled up based on the generated traffic with the `hey` tool.
+By executing the following two commands, you should be able to see how the number of pods will be scaled up based on the generated traffic with the `hey` tool.
 ```execute-2
 watch kubectl get pods -l serving.knative.dev/service=product-service
 ```